Namaeus/Codesign_ReadMe/cd_playerhud.md

 ### How to install

 *This script completely replaces esx_status.
-It can also replace esx_basic needs if you choose (check the server sided customise_me if you wish to completely replace esx_basic needs also).
+It can also replace esx_basic needs if you choose (check the server sided customise_me if you wish to completely replace esx_basic needs).
 But if you choose to remain using esx_basic needs, you will have to replace the trigger events in the server side that adds hunger/thirst when using items.*

 > TriggerClientEvent('cd_playerhud:status:add', source, Status_Type, Amount)
 > TriggerClientEvent('cd_playerhud:status:remove', source, Status_Type, Amount)